nuitrcs/AI_Week_Topic_Modeling/exercises/exercise2.md

 # Exercise 2: Applying Topic Modeling to New Text Data

 In this exercise, you'll apply the topic modeling workflow to a new dataset of your choice.
 The goal is to deepen your understanding and get hands-on experience on the process.
 We encourage you to explore different models and parameter settings to find interesting patterns in the text data.
+If your feel comfortable doing so, we encourage you to form groups and work together.